 The panoramic sceneries from the hiking trail include hectares of terraced vineyards, numerous orange trees, and olive trees – all used in Saint-Paul de Vence different industries like:

 Aside from the panoramic views from the trail, we will also see the ramparts up close.
 We can pick up the small details of the walls first ever designed by a French architect.

 Hiking outside the ramparts will only last 25 minutes, covering a 1.1-kilometer track of asphalt and earth tracks.
 If you want to know more about this hiking trail in Saint-Paul de Vence, you may check this PDF from the official website of the tourism office.

 Saint-Paul de Vence to Vence Through Vallon du Malvan

-However, if we are onto longer hiking trails but with more landmarks to see, I suggest we follow this trail.
+However, if we are onto longer hiking trails with more landmarks to see, I suggest following this trail.
 Here, we will come across the home of Marc Chagall, Passe-Prest Convent, and the old oil mill.

 This trail is the answer if we look for some kind of adventure in Saint-Paul de Vence.
 The track passes through Gardettes woods and a small valley of the Malvan River.
 A slight touch of nature!

 The town of Vence is the halfway point of this hiking trail.
 It is another medieval village with several attractions like Chapelle du Rosaire, ancient washhouses, galleries, etc.